RP-12000/pianotilespro/README.md

-**Piano Tiles Pro** is a rythme game that is played on a PC or laptop.
+**Piano Tiles Pro** is a rhythm game that is played on a PC or laptop.
 Author: Boyan Hu

 **Table of Contents:**